 It’s the time of year when those New Year’s Resolutions are getting more difficult to keep, and the winter weather isn’t making it any easier.
 You probably had a lot of enthusiasm for the first few weeks—you joined the gym, exercised regularly, probably even improved your endurance and strength by now.
 But as the weeks go by, more obstacles start to creep in.
 Don’t be dismayed!
 The good news is that there are plenty of helpers to get you over those exercise hurdles. |

 Hurdle #1: "I don’t have enough time to exercise."
 Helpers:

-Spend time with your family and kids doing fun activities.
+- Spend time with your family and kids doing fun activities.
 Instead of going to dinner and a movie, try: miniature golf, riding bikes, playing at a park, ice skating, playing in the snow, or practicing your child’s favorite sport with them.
-Geocaching can be a fun activity for the whole family.

-Hurdle #2: "I'm discouraged since I don’t seen immediate results."
+Hurdle #2: "I'm discouraged since I didn’t see immediate results."
 Helpers:

-Set rewards for meeting daily, weekly and monthly goals.
-Whether it’s a massage, video rental, or a vacation, pick something that is meaningful (and financially affordable) to you.
+- Set rewards for meeting daily, weekly and monthly goals.
+Whether it’s a massage, video rental, or a vacation, pick something that is meaningful (and financially affordable) to you.<pagebreak>

 Hurdle #3: "I’m experiencing 'burnout' on my current program."
 Helpers: